phiflip/RootDataLogger/README.md

 ## **License & Contributions**
 This project is **Open Source** and intended for **scientific research in root mechanics and soil stability**.
 Contributions, bug reports, and feature suggestions are welcome.

-📅 Created by PhiFlip|HAFL – © 2025
+Created by phiflip | HAFL – © 2025

 ---